BFBCOIN/bfbcoin-core/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the bfb Core software, see https://bfb.org
+For more information, as well as an immediately useable, binary version of the BFB Core software, see http://www.xmfpool.com

 License
 -------